saralafia/ERI-maps/README.md

 ## ~Evaluation

-**Internal vignette:** ERI PIs evaluate their topic assignments...
+**Internal task:** ERI PIs evaluate their topic assignments...

-**External vignette:** Reviewers evaluate the topics of all research documents...
+**External task:** Reviewers evaluate the topics of all research documents...

 ## References